remla25-team12/operation/README.md

    ```

    When prompted, the vault password you need to use is: **remla25-team12-vagrant**.

-   Save the password file in your home directory with the following commands, as it is accessed by the Vagrantfile.
+   Then save the password file in your home directory with the following commands, as it is accessed by the Vagrantfile.
    ```bash
    echo 'remla25-team12-vagrant' > ~/.vault_pass.txt
    chmod 600 ~/.vault_pass.txt